carbon-design-system/carbon-website-archive/src/content/components/progress-indicator/usage.md

 ## General guidance

-_Progress Indicator_ is a visual representation of a users progress through a set of steps.
+_Progress indicator_ is a visual representation of a users progress through a set of steps.
 They guide the user through a number of steps in order to complete a specified process.

-Use Progress Indicators to keep the user on track when completing a specific task.
+Use progress indicators to keep the user on track when completing a specific task.
 By dividing the end goal into smaller, sub-tasks, it increases the percentage of completeness as each task is completed.

 ## Best practices